Ismael-Serrano/Email-template-generator/README.txt

 Email template generator is an application designed for the Ground Customer Service department of BookingGo.
-The templates and fillable fields were selected to represent the most common issues and queries reported by customers and customer service representatives working at Booking Go.
+The templates and fillable fields were drawn the most common issues and queries reported by customers and customer service representatives working at Booking Go.